mysql/mysql-shell-plugins/gui/extension/README.md

   - Execute multi-line SQL blocks from Python files
     - Update original Python files with changes made in DB Editor

+## E2E tests

+## Pre-requisites

+To run the E2e tests, your system needs a MySQL Database installed or setup a remote MySQL database.

+Open a connection to your database and execute the sql files under frontend/src/tests/e2e/sql.

+Define the following environment variables, regarding your db connection:

+- DBHOSTNAME
+- DBUSERNAME
+- DBPASSWORD
+- DBPORT

+## Running

+Open a new terminal and run the following:

+- npm run e2e-setup <path/to/vsix_file>
+- npm run e2e

 Copyright &copy; 2022, Oracle and/or its affiliates.